 - Due to its large size, this slow feeder isn’t suitable for dogs with short snouts.

-In case you’re wondering how this bowl will slow down your dog eating, its three prongs deserve your attention.
-Located in the centre of the bowl, these equidistant poles restrict the space for your dog’s snout.
+In case you’re wondering how this bowl will slow down your dog’s eating, its three prongs deserve your attention.
+Located in the center of the bowl, these equidistant poles restrict the space for your dog’s snout.
 As a result, they have no choice but to slow down when they are eating.
 The capacity of the Top Dog Chews is more than any other model in this review holding up to 5 cups of both dry and wet food.

 The base is made of rubber and forms a ring both outside as well as underneath the bowl.
-This prevents even the most hyperactive of dogs from moving this model around meaning you’ll be cleaning up spilt dog food far less often.
+This prevents even the most hyperactive of dogs from moving this model around meaning you’ll be cleaning up spilled dog food far less often.
 While this model is not dishwasher safe, it is still relatively easier to clean.
-The three prongs in the bowl’s centre can be removed and allow you to give the bowl a thorough clean preventing the build-up of unwanted bacteria.
+The three prongs in the bowl’s center can be removed and allow you to give the bowl a thorough clean preventing the build-up of unwanted bacteria.

 - Can store up to 5 cups of dog food.